We answer your most frequently asked questions

 Joelle loves photography, but other than that can barely draw a stick figure.
 She loves cooking due to her French roots and has belonged to a gourmet cooking club for over 20 years.
 Landscaping and home design have always been fun hobbies.
 She and her husband built the home they raised their family in.
 Having worked as a Registered Nurse, she is passionate about health care issues, patient advocacy, and education.
 Joelle did extensive public speaking during her career.
 Her career was focused mostly on Oncology, both in the clinical and research setting.
 She keeps her hands in it, volunteering on committees and auditing.

 Joelle is the photographer on this blog team.
-Ryan is a good photographer and often will take Joelle’s Nikon to take shots in places more challenging to get to for her.
+Ryan is a good photographer and often takes Joelle’s Nikon to take shots in places more challenging for her.
 For the most part, all the photos on the blog are our own.
 Some countries visited a long while ago; the photos were lost (Australia) or are not useable anymore (Bermuda).
 If we ever use stock photos, we will give credit to the site and photographer.

 Joelle is passionate about photography and spends a lot of time on it.
 It is her favorite hobby outside of travel.
 An average trip might have 10,000 images on the camera; after all, it is said and done.
 The tedious part is examining all of them.
 It is AN art and pure enjoyment in the end.
 We hope you enjoy our photography, and as we enhance the site and write posts, there are many more photos to come.
 Joelle’s collection from travel is over 250,000 photos.